alexandrebenkendorf/odoo-helper/Troubleshooting.md

 You have these original files on the folder, but they are not touched.

 Whenever you edit the assets from the web editor, odoo creates:
-- A version of the file on the database (you'll find it in filestore folder)
+- A version of the file on the database (you'll find it in the filestore folder)
 - A view for the the version

 If you erase the filestore, you lose it and the error appears.